ICodeDiffusion/SDAtom-WebUi-us-Plus/README.md

 Now Adetailer has the same issue when you inspect the 1st, 2nd, 3rd, etc, etc. tab selection buttons.

+Meaning, if everyone's UI autogenerates the id/name on those types of ui elements and it differs from each person's ui, it could indicate an internal gradio system that I do not know how to change.

 # Additions so far My goal is to focus on the popular extensions first.

 Added Adetailer: Tab one so far